MEGA65/open-roms/doc/Extended-BASIC.md

 ## Tape Wedge

 The Tape Wedge commands are only available in direct mode, and they have to start from the first character of the line.
+It is designed to ressemble wedge from *BlackBox* series of cartridges and several tape turbo implementations.

 ### `←L ["file_name"]` (all)

 Loads the file from tape.
-Depending on the configuration, it tries to load the file in TurboTape 64 format, in the standard CBM format, or autodetects the file format.
+Depending on the configuration, it tries to load the file:
+* in any format (standard/turbo) - if format autodetection is compiled in
+* in *TurboTape 64* format - if turbo support is compiled in
+* in the normal CBM format - if only this one is compiled in

 ### `←M ["file_name"]` (all)

 Like above, but merges a BASIC program to the one already stored in memory.

-### `←H` (MEGA65, cartridge)
+### `←H` or `←HF` (MEGA65, cartridge)

 Launches a built-in tape head alignment tool.
 Destroys program in memory.
-Press `RUN/STOP` to terminate the tool.
+Press `RUN/STOP` to terminate the tool. `←HF` is for compatibility with the *BlackBox v3/v4/v8* cartridges.

 ## Additional BASIC commands - I/O

+### Device numbers

+* if tape format autodetection is compiled-in, you can load file from tape using either device #1 (CBM compatible way) or from device #7 (in a way compatible with *Final* and *Action Replay* cartridges)
+* if autodetection is not available, than device #1 means normal CBM format, and device #7 means *Turbo Tape 64* format

 ### `MERGE "file_name" [, device_number]` (all)